Vaberer/Google-Material-Design-Icons-Swift/README.md

 $ gem install cocoapods
 ```

-To integrate Google Material Design Icons Swifr into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate Google Material Design Icons Swift into your Xcode project using CocoaPods, specify it in your `Podfile`:

 ```ruby
 source 'https://github.com/CocoaPods/Specs.git'